Promoting Student Collaboration—Virtually or in the Office

 Many students might be resistant to the idea of giving feedback because of the negative connotations they have.
 Helping them learn how to give useful feedback is not easy.
 Modeling and recounting personal stories that emphasize the positives of feedback can help.
 By engaging in peer review of course deliverables, students can practice giving and receiving constructive feedback.

 Challenging instructors to teach student collaboration

 As you plan your courses, I challenge you to consider how you will include student collaboration in your classes.
 Instead of assuming students will learn collaboration skills through an assigned team project, be intentional about highlighting the skills needed to collaborate effectively.
 To help students understand the significance, talk about the skills regularly.
 Reinforce them throughout the semester and give students opportunities to practice them in the classroom.

 Some ideas for how to practice the skills include asking peers to evaluate each other based on work performance and collaboration skills at various points during the semester.
 You can also ask students to write a reflection of how they perceive their collaboration skills compared to the ratings they received from their peers throughout the project.
 Additionally, bring other voices and experiences into the class through guest speakers or industry interviews where working professionals discuss their experiences with collaboration and how it can make or break a project.
 Teach students about the importance of soliciting input from others and engaging in high-quality listening.
 Such skills will help make students better team members and serve them well when they enter the workforce.

-Looking for more tips on preparing your students for the workforce?
-Read our eBook, “7 Tips for Teaching the Soft Skills Employers Want.”
+Looking for more on preparing your students for the workforce?
+Read our tips sheet, “7 Tips for Teaching the Soft Skills Employers Want.”